Our Group combines world-renowned expertise on various vehicle and weapon technologies from individual elements to highly complex military systems.

 The Group has gained an international reputation for its work in the fundamental areas of weapons and vehicle design.
 Meeting challenges from both military and civilian organisations, we apply our knowledge and expertise at the limits of current physical, engineering and technological capability to provide solutions to a broad range of problems.

-We are structured into two streams: Vehicles and Control, headed by Dr John Economou (who is also Head of Group), and Defence Electronics, headed by Dr Nalinda Hettiarachchi,
+We are structured into two streams: Vehicles and Control, headed by Professor John Economou (who is also Head of Group), and Defence Electronics, headed by Dr Nalinda Hettiarachchi,

 with staff working alongside each other to ensure all aspects of systems are considered.
 We are also home to a variety of resources that complement the Group’s activities, from the Engineering Dynamics Centre - a vehicle dynamics testing facility - through to the specialist modelling and simulation packages.